China entry requirements for Argentina passport holders

 Visa application

 Argentina passport holders need a visa for China.
-Submit your application at the China Visa Application Service Center (CVASC) — the official portal is visaforchina.cn.
-Processing takes 4–7 business days; you can pay extra for expedited service.Apply for visaRequired
+Submit your application at the China Visa Application Service Center (CVASC) at visaforchina.cn.
+Processing takes 4-7 business days for standard service; expedited options cost extra.Apply for visaRequired

 Valid passport